endatabas/endb-book/src/sql/functions.md

 ## NULLIF

-The `NULLIF` function returns `true` if the two supplied expressions are equal.
+The `NULLIF` function returns `TRUE` if the two supplied expressions are equal.

 ```sql
 SELECT NULLIF(1, 1);